IDmeforever/ExifWaterMarkMaker/README.md

 # More

-- Vertical image watermark is being adapted, there will be UI issues at the moment;
 - Only Panasonic and Fuji cameras are on hand, compatibility with other cameras is to be tested;
 - Any problem in using it, please feel free to submit an issue.